High Protein Soba Noodle Salad w/ Peanut Sauce

 Peanut Sauce

-• 2 tbsp water if needed to thin
+• 2 tbsp (30 ml) water if needed to thin - this will depend of the thickness of the peanut butter you're using

 Instructions

 • Cook the soba noodles as per the instructions on the packet.
-Once cooked, rinse them under cold water to stop the cooking process and to remove excess starch.
+Once cooked, rinse them under cold water to stop the cooking process and prevent them from sticking.

-• In a large salad bowl, combine the cooked and cooled soba noodles, lime-infused cabbage, thawed edamame, chopped spring onions, diced cucumber, chopped coriander, chopped mint, diced mango, and the prepared sauce.
+• In a large salad bowl, combine the soba noodles, lime-infused cabbage, edamame, spring onions, cucumber, cillantro, mint, mango, and the peanut sauce.
 Mix everything together until well combined.
 Adjust the salt to taste and enjoy!

 Per Serving